-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Especially after a far less impressive showing in a four-point home win over Missouri, it's difficult to overstate the importance of Florida's previous 82-77 overtime win at LSU.
 The Gators entered that game as a likely No. 12 seed, and their best wins to that point were road victories against Arkansas and Alabama.
 Now they have an emblematic win to put in front of the committee.
 No, that single game won't solve all profile problems (ask increasingly shaky Alabama about its emblematic win over Kentucky sometime).
 Still, UF's projected seed is up to a No. 10, and the picture in Gainesville is far brighter than it was in early February.
 (Updated: Feb.
 23)

 Before taking care of Vanderbilt 68-61 at home, Alabama was listed by Lunardi as one of the last four teams in the field.
 The Crimson Tide, of course, possess the massive and transcendently important win at home over Kentucky, as well as an additional Quad 1 victory over Mississippi State (also in Tuscaloosa).
 When you're shown as one of the last four teams in the field and you have four games remaining in the regular season, there's no need to overthink things.
 Avery Johnson's men close with a road game at South Carolina, home dates against LSU and Auburn and a final away game at Arkansas.
-Except for the game against the Gamecocks, all of those are all Quad 1 opportunities.
+Except for the game against the Gamecocks, all of those are Quad 1 opportunities.
 (The visit to Fayetteville barely makes the cut.)
 Win even one of the two games against LSU and Auburn and it could be enough for a bid.
 (Updated: Feb.
 23)

 American